Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

     Save the change and click **Test connection**.

-If everything is configured correctly, you should be able to perform all the necessary operations with Klaw.
-If you encounter any issues, you should check the logs or troubleshoot the configuration to ensure everything is set up correctly.
+If everything is configured correctly, you can perform all the necessary operations with Klaw.
+However, if you encounter any issues, you can check the logs or troubleshoot the configuration to fix the problem.